pekrau/adhoc/README.txt

 The user can view the task and check its current status.
 When finished, the output can be viewed or downloaded.

-The adhoc web interface is RESTful, meaning that scripts can easily be written to access the system.
+The Adhoc web interface is RESTful, meaning that scripts can easily be written to access the system.

 The databases needed by the tools are defined by the administrator,